Intrinsic value (finance)

-In finance, the intrinsic value of an asset usually refers to a value calculated on simplified assumptions.
-For example, the intrinsic value of an option is based on the current market value of the underlying instrument, but ignores the possibility of future fluctuations and the time value of money.
+In finance, the intrinsic value of an asset or security is its value as calculated with regard to an inherent, objective measure.
+As a distinction, the asset's price is determined relative to other similar assets.

+The intrinsic approach to valuation may be somewhat simplified, in that it ignores elements other than the measure in question.

 Options

+For an option, the intrinsic value is the absolute value of the difference between the current price (S) of the underlying and the strike price (K) of the option, to the extent that this is in favor of the option holder.

-An option is said to have intrinsic value if the option is in-the-money.
-When out-of-the-money, its intrinsic value is zero.
-For an option, the intrinsic value is the same as the "immediate value" or the "current value" of the contract, which is the profit that could be gained by exercising the option immediately.
+Thus, the option is said to have intrinsic value if the option is in-the-money; when out-of-the-money, its intrinsic value is zero.
+For an option, then, the intrinsic value is the same as the "immediate value" or the "current value" of the contract, which is the profit that could be gained by exercising the option immediately.

-The intrinsic value for an in-the-money option is calculated as the absolute value of the difference between the current price (S) of the underlying and the strike price (K) of the option.